thephpleague/csv/docs/9.0/reading.md

 count($results); //return the total number of records found
 ~~~

-`RecordSet::getColumnName` and `RecordSet::getColumnNames` returns the columns name information associated with the current object.
+`RecordSet::getColumnNames` returns the columns name information associated with the current object.
 This is usefull if the `RecordSet` object was created from:

 - a `Reader` object where `Reader::getHeader` is not empty;
-- a `Statement` object where `Statement::columns` was used.
+- and/or a `Statement` object where `Statement::columns` was used.

 #### Example: no header information was given